 Do I need a Lawyer at a Preliminary Hearing?

 Yes.
-In most cases it is advisable to have counsel present at a hearing.
+In most cases it is advisable to have an experienced criminal defense attorney present at a hearing.
 At the very least our Firm would advise you to at lease seek counsel's advice prior to going to the hearing.